 - Allows you to publish a service to applications that don’t support Kubernetes APIs to discover them

-Operators work by extending the Kubernetes control plane and API.
+Operators work by extending the Kubernetes control plane and API server.
 Operators allows you to define a Custom Controller that watches your application and performs custom tasks based on its state.
 The application you want to watch is usually defined in Kubernetes as a new object: a Custom Resource (CR) that has its own YAML spec and object type that is well understood by the API server.
 That way, you can define any specific criteria in the custom spec to watch out for, and reconcile the instance when it doesn’t match the spec.
 The way an Operator’s controller reconciles against a spec is very similar to native Kubernetes controllers, though it is using mostly custom components.

 Redis has created an Operator that deploys and manages the lifecycle of a Redis Enterprise Cluster.
 The Redis Enterprise Operator is the fastest, most efficient way to deploy and maintain a Redis Enterprise cluster in Kubernetes.
 The Operator creates, configures, and manages Redis Enterprise deployments from a single Kubernetes control plane.
 This means that you can manage Redis Enterprise instances on Kubernetes just by creating native objects, such as a Deployment, ReplicaSet, StatefulSet, etc. Operators allow full control over the Redis Enterprise cluster lifecycle.